Bachelor's Degree in Communication Sciences and Disorders

-The JMU chapter of the National Student Speech-Language-Hearing Association (NSSLHA) gives students better insight into the professional world of speech-language pathology and audiology.
-It provides opportunities for students to meet their peers and form relationships with their professors.
-NSSLHA works to educate students interested in communication sciences and disorders on topics related to the field.
+The JMU chapter of the National Student Speech-Language-Hearing Association (NSSLHA) works to provide students better insight into the professional world of speech-language pathology and audiology through presentations and opportunities to get to know their professors.
 NSSLHA believes the faculty is a very important influence on the students, and that students can make significant contributions to the faculty, as well.
-NSSLHA has begun offering more social events to include students and faculty, fostering interaction in a relaxed environment.
+Students are able to get to know their peers, form relationships with their professors, and learn about topics related to the field including research being conducted at JMU.
+The chapter also offers social events for students and faculty, fostering interaction in a relaxed environment

 JMU Student Academy of Audiology (SAA)

 The JMU chapter of the Student Academy of Audiology (SAA) is an organization for students in the Au.D. and Ph.D. audiology programs.
 The local chapter provides students an opportunity to network with classmates and faculty.
 The club at JMU focuses on four main areas of outreach: education, service, fundraising and social activities.
 Our SAA chapter provides education for the community by giving lectures on hearing conservation and protection.
 On the national level, SAA offers textbooks at discount cost, networking with professional audiologists, and a national conference each year.
 SAA provides important experiences in the field of audiology as well as a support system of students and faculty.